When the coral disappears, so will they

 John D. Sutter is a columnist for CNN Opinion who focuses on climate change and social justice.
 Follow him on Snapchat, Facebook and email.
 This story is part of a CNN series called "Vanishing."
 Learn more about the sixth extinction and get involved.

-Nosy Andragnambala, Madagascar (CNN)It's 2 a.m. when the half-moon wakes Hary.
+Nosy Andragnombala, Madagascar (CNN)It's 2 a.m. when the half-moon wakes Hary.
 He senses its gravitational pull -- feels the moon coaxing fish out of a nearby reef and into his fishing nets here at the edge of Africa.

 The 33-year-old fisherman seems to have an almost-telepathic relationship with the coral that surround this castaway island, which is little more than a heap of sand off the southwest coast of Madagascar.
 That relationship was passed down from his father, and it's one held by Vezo people here.

-That word -- Vezo -- means "at struggle with the sea," and residents of Nosy Andragnambala define themselves by that struggle.
+That word -- Vezo -- is taken to mean "at struggle with the sea," and residents of Nosy Andragnombala define themselves by that struggle.
 At birth, their umbilical cords are placed in seashells and tossed as an offering into deep blue waters.

 They are part of the reef, and it is part of them.